Black Mold on Lumber – Lumber Mold

 Black Lumber Mold – how did it get here?

-almost black stain on the lumber.
+“Lumber that is solid and piled in moist weather conditions will have a tendency to mildew, leaving a dark almost black stain on the lumber.
 As lumber is exposed to the atmosphere, the moisture content goes down and it will equalize in the surrounding atmosphere at about 11%.
 This is well below the level needed to support fungi or mildew.”
 LACN

-“Molds are typically characterized as fungi that discolor the wood surface through the production of pigmented spores that can be yellow, green, orange, black and an array of other colors.
+“Molds are typically characterized as fungi that discolor the wood surface through the production of pigmented spores that can be yellow, green, orange, black, and an array of other colors.
 WWPA, Pg 4.
-Mold spores are present on surfaces in all homes, so cleaning will not prevent re-growth of mold (Taylor, 2004).
+Mold spores are present on surfaces in all homes, so cleaning will not prevent the re-growth of mold (Taylor, 2004).

 Moisture Test – Picture Left

-Mold Clean Up – can i clean the mold?
+Mold Clean Up – can I clean the mold?

 Every year billion of board feet of lumber are installed in our buildings, some with black lumber mold.
 Fungi only need oxygen, temperature, food, and water to grow.
 Controlling moisture in the environment is an essential task in preventing mold growth.
-In the event mold growth is visible on the surface “there are a number of products on the market, from commercial mildewcides to common bleach, which are promoted for removing mold from wood.
+In the event mold growth is visible on the surface “there are a number of products on the market, from commercial mildewcides to common bleach, which is promoted for removing mold from wood.

 drying, vacuuming with a high-efficiency particulate air (HEPA) vacuum” (EPA, 2001).

 Lumber after BLACK Lumber Mold has been removed – Picture Right

 If you are a Contractor, Homeowner, or Building Professional Contact Us today Regarding Your Lumber Mold Concerns.
 We look forward to hearing from you.
 Our expert mold Consultants are standing by, Call Today at 888.470.0470 or Enter Below For A Free Mold Inspection Quote!